 She seems wide awake, but doesn’t want to play, doesn’t ask to be nourished, doesn’t really engage us, just super awake, doesn’t seem like it’s teething either.
 So, we’re just lost.
 She does go consistently down at 6:30, has a bath, a book routine and sleeps until 5:30am.
 If she doesn’t have that two hour waking during the night.
-(Sleep Lady note: which by the way, is still early rising in my book and too early to start the day, 5:30am.
-And so, we’ll have to do some shifting there too).

 She is still having two naps a day, usually an hour between 9:00 and 10:00am and half an hour around 2:00pm.
 Help!”

 Michelle gave me quite a bit of information about why her one year old is awake for hours during the night.
 I’ll address:

 - Sleep needs

 - Treating this as early rising

 - Sleep regressions

 A one-year-old needs 11 1/4 hours of uninterrupted sleep at night, and about two-and-a-half hours during the day.
 So, if she has an hour in the morning and half an hour in the afternoon, she’s way under.
 If she goes right to sleep at 6:30pm and sleeps until 5:30am, that’s 11 hours, not too bad.
 More than likely her early rising and the waking at night is, believe it or not, due to the fact that she is nap deprived!